Our Conservation Education Team

 Ben grew up near Kane, PA spending most of his time hunting, fishing, and exploring the outdoors.
 He earned a scholarship to attend the Safari Club International’s Wildlife Leadership School in Jackson Hole Wyoming while in high school.
 Ben then attended Indiana University of Pennsylvania and obtained his Bachelor Degree in Elementary Education.
 Ben student taught at McKeever Environmental Learning Center and absolutely loved his experience there.
 Upon college graduation, Ben taught elementary school for two years in the bush country of Alaska and then taught one year in Nevada.
 He then chose to return to his family and his roots in the hills of Pennsylvania, and took a teaching position in nearby Cameron County where he taught for 19 years.
 While there, Ben was very involved in many conservation education programs.
 Some of those were Trout in the Classroom, a pheasant egg hatching program, a con-ed program with the Cameron County Conservation District, working with 4H, programs with the local gardening club, working closely with the Cameron County Outdoor Youth Association and National Archery in the Schools Program.
 He is also trained in Project Wild, Project Wet, Project Learning Tree, Go Teach Snowshoeing Wild About Bears and Wild About Elk.
 Ben has also taught Hunter-Trapper Education with the PA Game Commission for the past fourteen years.
 Now living in St. Marys, Ben continues to find himself in the woods, and on the rivers and streams.

-Conservation Education Specialist: Hunter Horning
+Conservation Education Specialist: Emma Walters

-Conservation Education Technician: Todd Taylor
+Conservation Education: Todd Taylor

 Todd Taylor was born and raised in Elk County.
 He graduated from St. Marys Area High School in 2019 and continued his education to Clarion University in the fall of 2019.
 While in college, he worked on two dairy farms, helped collecting data for studies on water quality and conducted population counts and mortality rates of certain animals.
 In May of 2022, he obtained a bachelor’s degree in Environmental Biology.
 After graduation, Todd worked at a tool and die shop as a part of the maintenance crew.
 Todd was then hired as the Conservation Education Technician, a seasonal position, at the Elk Country Visitor Center.
 Todd enjoys fishing, spending time with his family, talking to people about wildlife, nature, and educating the public.